illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ## Overview

-This tutorial assumes you have completed the Vagrant-Tooling-Assigment and the Packer-Tooling-Assignment under Sprint-02 in Blackboard.
+This tutorial assumes you have completed the Vagrant-Tooling-Assignment, Packer-Tooling-Assignment, Vault-Tooling-Assignment.
 It is critical to complete those first -- this tutorial builds upon those concepts.

-At the conclusion of this tutorial you will have succesfully connected to the remote buildserver and used Packer to build two virtual machine templates on the the Proxmox Virtualization Platform.
+At the conclusion of this tutorial you will have successfully connected to the remote buildserver and used Packer and Terraform to deploy a sample three-tier web application.

 ## Setup

 This tutorial is specifically for the IT/Operations person in your group for Sprint-02, but eventually everyone will be able to do this starting Sprint-03.
-Sample templates are provided in the [jhajek](https://github.com/illinoistech-itm/jhajek "github repo for 430 sample code") repo.
 If you cloned the sample code in the previous Packer exercise, issue the command: `git pull` from the repo directory to get any update.

-**Note** you will need to upgrade your VirtualBox to 7.0.x if you have 6.1.x.
-You can do this from `choco upgrade virtualbox` on Windows or `brew upgrade virtualbox` on MacOS.
-This is due to modern Linux OSes cutting off support for older hardware -- which VirtualBox 6.1.x emulates.

 ### Retrieving Template Examples